untim/PID-Control-Project/writeup_template.md

 However for including environmental factors in our trajecotry planning we need one more intergral term which is multplied by the I scaling factor.
 The integral term sums up the cross track errors and indicates whether we spend more time on one side or the other and thus can also correct for a lane offset.
 Choosing the right scaling factor is once again vital in order to avoid:
 * high I gain (leads to an unstable controller - as normal controller fluctuations will be exagerrated)
-* low I gain (takes to look to correct the steering angle)
+* low I gain (takes to long to correct the steering angle)

 Thus it also makes sense to tune the P factor first and then the D factor.
-Furthermore it also made sense that I is 0 in my controller as the no external influences have to be taken into account.
+Furthermore it also made sense that I is 0 in my controller as no external influences have to be taken into account.

 #### Describe how the final hyperparameters were chosen.